 Type of delivery – Babies with duodenal atresia usually do not need a cesarian delivery.
 The delivery plan will be discussed with you and your obstetrician.

 Place of delivery – As long as the baby does not demonstrate signs of distress, he or she can be cared for and delivered with usual obstetrical precautions.
-After birth, the baby can be safely transported to a treatment centre with doctors and services such as a neonatal intensive care unit and the paediatric surgery.
+After birth, the baby can be safely transported to a treatment center with doctors and services such as a neonatal intensive care unit and the pediatric surgery.
 A child diagnosed with duodenal atresia will require an operation to address the problem and may stay in the hospital for several weeks.

 Time of delivery -Intentional early delivery does not improve outcome.
 However, increasing amniotic fluid levels (hydramnios) does raise the chance for preterm delivery.
 If complications arise, the obstetrician may decide to induce delivery earlier than the expected due date.

 Duodenal atresia occurs in the duodenum and causes a blockage.
 The duodenum is the bowel adjoining the stomach.
 Atresia means gap.
 Occasionally there may not be a complete atresia but a partial narrowing (stenosis) instead.